 The Defense Products Group is headquartered in Eagan,

 Minn., and operates 12 divisional facilities in the St. Paul area.

-Information Systems Group's System Products Division designs and manufactures
+Information Systems Group's System Products Division designs and

+control operations.
 Eagan is also the site of regional operations

 for Sperry New Holland. [re-typed by LABenson]